The Rising Festival 2019 Celebrating International Women’s Day ***Registration closes 7th March***

 - Leave the day feeling inspired and supported

-Personal Branding and Your Future Self with Dr Matt Higgs from KISS Communications
+- Personal Branding and Your Future Self with Dr Matt Higgs, KISS Communications

-Financial Wellbeing – Demystifying the Fairy Tale of Financial Planning with Claire LaRue from PB Financial Planning
+- Financial Wellbeing – Demystifying the Fairy Tale of Financial Planning with Claire LaRue, PB Financial Planning

-Finding Your Voice with spoken word artist Jaspreet Kaur
+- Finding Your Voice with award winning spoken word artist Jaspreet Kaur

 Leadership isn’t necessarily a position of power in a workplace: it can take the form of providing guidance, strength and direction in any area of life.
 You can be a leader at home or in your community, as well as in your work.
 In this session we’ll explore the idea of a leadership mindset – how you can nurture a state of mind that will empower you in every aspect of your life.